Medically reviewed by Drugs.com. Last updated on Aug 15, 2023.

 - Finally, attach the safety needle by twisting until finger tight.

-Choose an injection site on the abdomen with adequate subcutaneous tissue that is free of skin conditions (e.g., nodules, lesions, excessive pigment).
-It is recommended that the patient is in the supine position.
+Choose an injection site with adequate subcutaneous tissue that is free of skin conditions (e.g., nodules, lesions, excessive pigment).

 Do not inject into an area where the skin is irritated, reddened, bruised, infected or scarred in any way.